 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of five concepts and little details that basketball games have captured extremely well.
+This week’s Five is a list of five examples of false memories we have of basketball games, and how they came about.

 False memories are recollections of something that didn’t actually happen or exist, or of something happening in a way that differs greatly from reality.
 There are plenty of examples such as misquoted lines from TV, film, music, and literature, not to mention recollections of completely non-existent works.
 False memories can also involve commonly held, yet erroneous beliefs.
 The latter phenomenon has been labelled the “Mandela Effect”, after the belief that Nelson Mandela had actually passed away in the 1980s.
 The spelling of the Berenstain Bears is another famous example.

 Needless to say, video games provide us with plenty of examples of false memories and the Mandela Effect.
 This is usually due to rumours and urban legends that are perpetuated despite being debunked time and time again, or simply an incorrect recollection of a game you haven’t played in a long time.
 Other times, the memory may be accurate in that it’s something that was experienced, but inaccurate in that it was the result of a mod, or something seen in an early preview.
 As is often the case, basketball gaming provides us with its own examples of false memories, and today I’m taking a look at five of them, along with some possible explanations.